Connect with Admissions

 The beautiful UConn Law campus is listed on the National Register of Historic Places.
 We are located in the West End of Hartford, midway between New York and Boston and 28 miles from the university’s main campus in Storrs.
 The campus spans 17 acres and comprises five Gothic-style buildings.
 Take a closer look:

 Ready to see our beautiful campus in person?
-Student-guided campus tours for the fall 2021 semester are available on a pre-registration basis only.
+Student-guided campus tours are available on a pre-registration basis only.
 Schedule your campus tour today!